postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

 1. To commit the staged changes to the active branch, enter a commit message and select **Commit**. <!-- If you want to commit the changes to a new feature branch instead of the active branch, select **Create a new branch for this commit** and enter a branch name before committing. -->
 1. The push icon <img alt="Push icon" src="https://assets.postman.com/postman-docs/icon-push.jpg#icon" width="36px"/> indicates the number of commits your active branch is ahead of the remote branch.
 Select the push icon to push the changes to the remote repository.
 If there are changes in the remote repository, you'll be prompted to [pull the changes](#pulling-changes) before pushing.

     > If you configured a remote repository but haven't configured a local repository, you don't need to stage or commit your files before pushing.
-Just enter a commit message and select **Commit and Push**.
+Enter a commit message and select **Commit and Push**.

 After you push a change, other producers on your team can switch to the branch, pull the changes, and view the updates you made.